SJTU-PLV/direct-refinement-popl24-artifact/README.md

 Koenig and Zhong Shao

-## List of Claims
+## 2. List of Claims

 Since our paper is about compiler verification, the claims we make are mainly in the form of definitions, lemmas and theorems.
 We list the claims made in each section of the paper below along with the references to their corresponding Coq formalization in the artifact.
-A more organized and complete explanation of the Coq formalization is located in the section "Structure of Formal Proofs" below.
+A more organized and complete explanation of the Coq formalization is located in the section "Structure of the Formal Proofs" below.

 ### Section 2
 - The simulation convention $\mathbb{C}$ for the direct refinement in